Quantum Reservoir Computing for Realized Volatility Forecasting: Introduction

-This study introduces a novel approach using quantum reservoir computing for realized volatility forecasting of the S\&P 500 index.
-Quantum reservoir computing, an extension of classical reservoir computing, has been chosen for this study due to its ability to efficiently process temporal data \citep{fujii2017harnessing}.
+This work introduces a novel approach using quantum reservoir computing for realized volatility forecasting of the S\&P 500 index.
+Quantum reservoir computing, an extension of classical reservoir computing, has been chosen for this study due to its ability to efficiently process temporal data on near-term quantum computers~\citep{fujii2017harnessing}, while maintaining a low training cost and providing a state space that grows exponentially with the number of qubits to capture features.
 Quantum reservoir computing models harness quantum features to enhance the prediction power of time series data.
 They utilize the dynamics of fixed quantum systems known as the ``reservoir".
-Unlike conventional neural networks, in reservoir computing, the parameters of the reservoir are not trained, and the learning procedure takes place at the data processing level after performing measurements~\cite {lukovsevivcius2009reservoir}.
+Unlike conventional neural networks, in reservoir computing, the parameters of the reservoir are not trained, and the learning procedure takes place at the final output layer after performing measurements~\cite {lukovsevivcius2009reservoir}.
 This makes reservoir computing particularly advantageous for tasks requiring the capture of temporal dynamics without the heavy computational burden associated with training traditional neural networks.
 Quantum reservoir computing extends this concept into the quantum domain, leveraging quantum states to enhance computational power and efficiency.
 This approach can be promising for volatility forecasting, where capturing complex, time-dependent relationships is critical \citep{fujii2017harnessing, mujal2023time, garcia2023scalable,llodra2025quantum, garcia2024quantum, thakkar2023improved, rivera2022time}.
 Such quantum reservoir platforms have already been conceptualized in various atomic and spin lattices \cite{fujii2017harnessing,settino2024memory,llodra2025quantum} as well as photonic platforms \cite{garcia2023scalable,nerenberg2024photon, suprano2024experimental}, It is of particular interest to note that very recent results on reservoir computing already hint that quantum properties may lead to fast and reliable forecasts with smaller resources \citep{abbas2024reservoir}.
+We aim to showcase the proof of concept and capability of quantum machine learning in real-world time series analysis, particularly in financial forecasting.
+We benchmark our quantum model against several classical models, including the \texttt{HAR} and \texttt{HARX} models, as well as traditional neural network algorithms.
+By leveraging a comprehensive set of features, including market microstructure and macroeconomic variables, we explore whether quantum nonlinear models can more effectively capture the intricate relationships governing market volatility.
+Prior research, such as that by~\citet{alaminos2022forecasting} and~\citet{thakkar2023improved}, has demonstrated the potential of quantum machine learning in financial forecasting, suggesting that quantum models may eventually outperform classical machine learning algorithms, particularly when dealing with large datasets and complex patterns. \\